gitbls/pistrong/CertInstall.md

 A client device must have the correct certificates installed in order to use the VPN.
 The details for installing certificate(s) and configuring the VPN vary by operating system.
 Here are step-by-step instructions for tested client operating systems.

+## Cert Passwords

+By default, Certs are password-protected.
+The password is sent in a separate email if `--mail` is used.
+If not, the password can be viewed via `sudo pistrong list`.

+Alternatively, when creating the Cert via `sudo pistrong add`, use `--password` to set a Cert password of your choice (possibly less secure) when creating the Cert, or `--nopass` to create a Cert with no password (even less secure).

+Using a less secure password can make it easier for someone unintended to install and use the Cert.

 ## Android

 I'm not an Android user, and I'm sure there are better/alternate ways to install Certs on Android.
 This is how I did it.